stfxecutables/dynamic_loss/paper/notes/notes.md

 ## Corrections to Loss Description [IMPORTANT!]

-There some errors in the current manuscript dynamic loss description.
+There are some errors in the current manuscript dynamic loss description.

 ### Issue #1 - Dynamic Loss Equation